- Search The Registry

-On this date, in 1866, The Colored School in Watsonville, CA, was established.
+On this date, 1866, The Colored School in Watsonville, CA, was established.

 Watsonville is south of the San Francisco area between Santa Cruz and Salinas.
 The Colored School was in a small, modest cottage set back from the street on a deep lot.
 The exterior had been altered, and it had the original clapboard siding.
 This small building was the Pajaro Valley School District's response to Robert Johnson, a Black farmer from Tennessee who asked to have his children admitted to the public school.

 Rather than permit black children to attend the same school as whites, the district in 1864 hired a woman to teach blacks in her home.
 On October 29, 1866, Johnson again requested that his children be admitted to the public school on the "grounds he was taxed for the support of the school and, under the provision of the state (then new) Civil Rights Bill, his children were entitled to the benefits of the School."

 By 1878, the Black community had moved to end the separate but equal education policy, but the trustees denied their petition.
 This was even with the passing of a national Civil Rights Act.
 Blacks then boycotted the "Colored School."
 In retaliation, the trustees closed the school, and Johnson filed suit to bring a test case to court.

 In July 1879, the trustees agreed to abolish the traditional policy of separate but equal education, a decision possibly encouraged by the fact that the closed school site would revert to Johnson as stipulated by the deed.